What is there to do (and trade) when markets slow down? Frank from the small exchange weighs in!

 Risk Management refers to the strategic risk that we take when trading options.
 This covers everything from our trade size, to our strike selection, product choice and type of strategy.
 We are able to control all of these factors in order to increase our probability of success and avoid large drawdowns in our account.

 Rolling a trade is one way to manage a winning or losing position.

-In statistics, standard deviation is a unit of measurement that quantifies certain outcomes relative to the average outcome.
+In statistics, standard deviation (SD) is a unit of measurement that quantifies certain outcomes relative to the average outcome.

 While traditional investing advocates for fewer occurrences and values the buy and hold strategy, we at tastytrade take a statistical approach to trading.
 We believe in putting on many small high probability trades to increase our probability of success.

 A short straddle is a position that is a neutral strategy that profits from the passage of time and any decreases in implied volatility.
 The short straddle is an undefined risk option strategy.

 A short strangle is a position that is a neutral strategy that profits when the stock stays between the short strikes as time passes, as well as any decreases in implied volatility.
 The short strangle is an undefined risk option strategy.

 A strike price is the price in which we choose to become long or short stock using an option.
 Unlike stock where we’re forced to trade the current price, we can choose different option strikes that are above or below the stock price, that have different premium values and probabilities of profit.
 When choosing strikes, there are a few crucial concepts: The probability of the option expiring worthless, and whether the option is in the money (ITM), at the money (ATM) or out of the money (OTM).